Frequently Asked Questions

 Are current students right out of their undergraduate experience or do they have prior full time work experience?

 Students entering the CSAL program come with a variety of backgrounds and experiences.
 Some come directly out of an undergraduate degree program.
 Others have been working in higher education or other areas and they realized they lacked the foundational knowledge and the credential of the masters degree.
 Some students were actively involved in student affairs as undergraduates and decided early on to make it a career.
 Others came later to a realization that working with students in colleges and universities can provide a challenging and rewarding career.

-Are there opportunities to study abroad in the CSAL program?
+Are there opportunities to cultural immersion and study abroad in the CSAL program?